LassoSoft/LassoGuide/lasso_guide_source/operations/serialization-compression.rst

    `serialization_element` items contain the keys and values used to re-create the original object state.

-In addition to implementing the proper methods, the object must have `trait_serializable`.
+In addition to implementing the proper methods, the object must import :trait:`trait_serializable`.
 This trait should be added when the type is defined.

 serialization_element Objects
 -----------------------------

-`serialization_element` objects are used when both serializing and deserializing.
+:type:`serialization_element` objects are used when both serializing and deserializing.
 This simple object must be created with a key and a value.
 The key and value are made available through methods named accordingly.

 .. type:: serialization_element
 .. method:: serialization_element(key, value)

-   Create a new `serialization_element` object with a key and value.
+   Create a new :type:`serialization_element` object with a key and value.

 .. member:: serialization_element->key()
 .. member:: serialization_element->value()

-   These methods return, respectively, the key and value that was set when the object was created.
-The key and the value can be objects of any serializable type.
+   These methods respectively return the key and value that was set when the object was created.
+Both the key and value can be objects of any serializable type.